Skip to main content

 Bony areas of lytic lesions, fractures, or collapsed vertebrae can cause bone pain and nerve or spinal cord damage.
 The vertebrae are often affected by myeloma.
 Because the spinal cord runs through the vertebrae, painful vertebral fractures may occur.
 In addition, myeloma tumors growing in the vertebrae can press on spinal nerves.
 Nerve compression is not uncommon.
 Loss of motor nerves can cause paralysis.

 Vertebral compression fractures (VCF) are a serious complication of myeloma.
 Treatments of VCFs include analgesics to relieve pain, bracing to provide temporary stability, and minimally invasive surgical procedures such as vertebral augmentation and balloon kyphoplasty.
-For more information about VCFs, read the IMF’s publication Understanding Treatment of Myeloma-Induced Vertebral Compression Fractures.
+For more information, read the IMF’s publication Understanding Treatment of Myeloma-Induced Vertebral Compression Fractures.

 Infection